rust-lang/rfcs/text/3714-macro-fragment-fields.md

 of RFC 3086's macro metavariable expressions.
 However, field syntax seems like a more natural fit for this concept.

+Rather than synthesizing tokens for cases like `return_type`, we could make a rule that we *never* provide tokens that aren't in the original source.
+However, this would substantially limit usability of these fields in some cases, and make macros harder to write.
+This RFC proposes, in general, that we can synthesize tokens if necessary to provide useful values for fields.

 # Prior art
 [prior-art]: #prior-art